ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 where $IrrigationMult$ is a non-dimensional factor generally larger than 1 having the function to account for the additional amount of water required to prevent salinisation problems.

-The crop irrigation absracted is larger than the demand in order to account for the losses within the irrigation system.
+Water abstracted for crop irrigation is larger than the water demand in order to account for the losses within the irrigation system.
 These losses are quantified using two non-dimensional factors, namely the $IrrigationEfficiency$ and the $ConveyanceEfficiency$.
 Both range between 0 and 1 and must be defined in the settings file.

 ```xml
 <textvar name="IrrigationEfficiency" value="0.75">